 As IT environments evolve, administrators must adapt traditional practices to fit new technologies.
 With the physical-to-virtual model shifting to virtual-to-cloud, new questions about benefits and limitations arise.

 Early limitations of virtualization had forced IT administrators to consider which physical servers made good virtual candidates.
-As
+As physical-to-virtual (P2V) progressed, it became largely automated and admins came to understand that, with rare exception, every physical server could be virtualized.
+IT teams then turned to virtual-to-cloud (V2C).

 More cloud management resources